kubernetes-sigs/gateway-api/geps/gep-713/index.md

 ### User stories

 - [Ana](../../concepts/roles-and-personas.md#ana) or [Chihiro](../../concepts/roles-and-personas.md#Chihiro) would like to specify some new behavior for a standard Kubernetes resource, but that resource doesn't have a way to specify the behavior and neither Ana nor Chihiro can modify it.
-  - For example, Ana may want to add a rate limit to a Kubernetes Service.
+  E.g., Ana may want to add a rate limit to a Kubernetes Service.
 The Service object itself doesn't have a field for rate limiting, and Ana can't modify the Service object's definition.

 - A Gateway API implementer would like to define some implementation-specific behaviors for Gateway API objects that are already standard.
-  - For example, an implementer might want to provide a way for Chihiro to plug in a WebAssembly module to a particular Gateway listener, including all the configuration required by the module.
+  E.g., an implementer might want to provide a way for Chihiro to plug in a WebAssembly module to a particular Gateway listener, including all the configuration required by the module.
 Support for WebAssembly modules is a feature of this implementation specifically and the Gateway listener spec does not contain fields to declare WebAssembly configuration.

 - Chihiro would like a way to allow Ana to specify certain behaviors, but not others, in a very fine-grained way.
-  - For example, Chihiro might want to allow Ana to specify rate limits for a Service, but not to specify the Service's ports.
+  E.g., Chihiro might want to allow Ana to specify rate limits for a Service, but not to specify the Service's ports.

 - A Gateway API implementer would like to define a way to specify a behavior that applies to a whole hierarchy of objects.
-  - For example, an implementer might want to define a way to specify a behavior that applies to all HTTPRoutes that are attached to a Gateway.
+  E.g., an implementer might want to define a way to specify a behavior that applies to all HTTPRoutes that are attached to a Gateway.

 - A Gateway API implementer would like to define a way to specify a behavior that applies to multiple kinds of objects with a single declaration.
-  - For example, an implementer might want to define a way to specify a behavior that applies to selected HTTPRoutes and selected TCPRoutes.
+  E.g., an implementer might want to define a way to specify a behavior that applies to selected HTTPRoutes and selected TCPRoutes.
 Even though the HTTPRoute object could otherwise be extended via an implementation-specific filter, the TCPRoute object cannot.

 - A third-party provider would like to offer a way to independently extend the behavior of Gateways controlled by one or more Gateway API implementers.
-  - For example, a provider that knows how to configure Gateways controlled by one or more Gateway API implementers might want to define a way for Gateway API users to activate this feature in a standard way across the supported implementations, without direct involvement of the implementers.
+  E.g., a provider that knows how to configure Gateways controlled by one or more Gateway API implementers might want to define a way for Gateway API users to activate this feature in a standard way across the supported implementations, without direct involvement of the implementers.

 All [risks and caveats](#tldr) considered, these are in general a few reasons for using metaresources and policies over another (possibly more direct) way to modify the spec ("augment the behavior") of an object: